Main Walk: 15½ km (9.6 miles). Four hours 5 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 8 hours.

 Go through more gates as you head W along another field edge and then a track, soon with a sports ground behind trees on your left.
 Ignore a track on the right and continue up to a surfaced area, where you turn left onto a signposted footpath opposite a couple of cottages.
 This goes through a belt of trees and meets a track going between the sports ground and a large office car park.

-The right of way goes straight on in order to pass to the left of the large office building up ahead, Kingswood House8; if there is no clear path through the small group of trees in front of you veer left to go along the edge of the sports ground.
-After passing the building go across a tarmac driveway onto a signposted path going downhill through trees.
+The right of way goes straight on through a small group of trees and continues alongside the large office building up ahead, Kingswood House9.
+After passing the building bear slightly left across a tarmac driveway onto a signposted path going downhill through trees.
 In 100m you meet the short cut from Mugswell at a three-way path junction and turn right.

 Cross Waterhouse Lane and continue on a footpath heading north and then north-west through a large residential area.
 Cross over the railway and shortly afterwards turn left to go through woodland and then along residential roads into Kingswood.

 For the direct route to Kingswood, cross the B2032 carefully and continue in the same direction on a tarmac path, soon between fences.
 Cross a residential road, go along the left-hand side of a small green and bear left at the end.
 For the next 750m continue in much the same way along a series of well-signposted and mostly fenced footpaths, heading NW and crossing three more residential roads along the way.

 In the later stages you start to go gently downhill and eventually the path turns sharp left in front of a belt of trees beside the railway.
 After crossing the tracks carefully continue uphill through woodland.
 In 75m you meet the main route at a three-way path junction and turn left.